The Best Hand Tools for Cutting Metal: A Comprehensive Guide Skip to content

 Hand nibblers are popular hand tools that are particularly made for cutting sheet metal by continuously punching out small and overlapping pieces of material.
 Unlike some other cutting techniques, this motion produces both straight and finely curved slices in sheet metal without significantly altering the surrounding material.

-Mostly the tool consists of a punch and die mechanism that is activated by applying or squeezing pressure to the handles.
+Mostly, the tool consists of a punch and die mechanism that is activated by applying or squeezing pressure to the handles.
 Each squeeze eliminates a small chip of metal.
-This process of nibbling offers a more controlled approach to shaping metal which makes them significantly useful for developing unique shapes, notches, and working in places where bigger power tools would not be able to reach.
+This process of nibbling offers a more controlled approach to shaping metal, which makes it significantly useful for developing unique shapes, notches, and working in places where bigger power tools would not be able to reach.

-They are a useful tool for intricate sheet metal work because they can handle intricate curves and create rather clean edges, even if they are slower than shears for long, straight cuts.
+They are a useful tool for intricate sheet metal work because they can handle complex curves and create rather clean edges, even if they are slower than shears for long, straight cuts.

-• Observe the indicated line: Pay close attention to your marked cutting line to ensure precision.
+• Follow Your Line: Pay close attention to your marked line (created with a scriber) to ensure accuracy.

 Join Our Newsletter